Kenshi2358/misc/notes_aws.md

 For example:
 MSCK REPAIR TABLE test_scott_db.facility_iceberg2;

-<h2>Crawlers</h2>
+<h2>AWS Glue - Crawlers</h2>

 You can use a crawler to crawl your tables and determine the datatypes of your tables.
 However, crawler does not have support for Iceberg tables.

+For JSON files, crawlers will create tables, but not create columns.
+So you need to manually create the schema for any JSON tables.

 <h2>Loading JSON files</h2>

 AWS Glue does not natively support SQL INSERT INTO operations for Iceberg tables.
 Instead, AWS Glue primarily uses Spark for ETL operations.

-So you need to use a Spark dataframe operation to write data to an Iceberg table.
+So you need to use a Spark DataFrame operation to read in a raw data file.
+Then write out that DataFrame to an Iceberg table.